Updated: December 16, 2019

 However, in rare instances, man boobs could also be a symptom of potential health problems.
 So, you should also keep your guard up for what seems to be a harmless condition.
 This is not meant to cause any panic, rather it is a way to educate you.

-This is to show those guys who are suffering in silence that you are not alone.
-But you should also keep your guard up for potential health problems that are looming behind what seems to be a harmless condition.
-Moveover, the knowledge about certain diseases and its link to gynecomastia will also serve as a guide to help you understand and find the appropriate treatment.
+Moreover, the knowledge about specific diseases and its link to Gynecomastia will also serve as a guide to help you understand and find the appropriate treatment.

-A real case scenario which showed this phenomenon was during the World War II were American prisoners were starved for long durations.
-When they finally received food assistance, several cases of gynecomastia were noted.
+During World War II, American prisoners were starved for long durations.
+When they finally received food assistance, several cases of Gynecomastia emerged.

 Hepatic Cirrhosis or Liver Diseases

-Hepatic or liver problems are one of the common reasons behind gynecomastia.
-The reason behind this is that the liver is the organ responsible for clearing excess hormones out of your system.
+The liver is responsible for clearing excess hormones out of your system.
 However, a cirrhotic or damaged liver would mean that the body’s filtration system is affected.
-The liver’s ability to properly metabolise hormones such as estrogen also becomes impaired which means that there will be more of this female hormone running through your system.
-Hence, it will only be a matter of time when certain secondary female sex characteristics may start to take shape – such as man boobs.
+The liver’s ability to properly metabolize hormones such as estrogen also becomes impaired, resulting in an increased concentration in your system.

-What also makes matters worse is that Spironolactone, the medication used to treat cirrhosis, unfortunately exacerbates the condition.
-This drug alters the peripheral metabolism of testosterone resulting in changes in the ratio of testosterone to estradiol, which eventually results in gynecomastia.
+What makes matters worse is that Spironolactone, the medication used to treat cirrhosis, exacerbates gynecomastia.
+This drug alters the metabolism of testosterone resulting in changes in the ratio of male and female hormones, which eventually results in man boobs.